Oyuret/twitchGui/README.md

 ## Testing

 Running `npm test` will run the unit tests with karma.
+(Tests are currently broken)